crosswalk-project/DEPRECATED-crosswalk-apk-generator/README.md

 *   **Java JDK**.
 Once installed, make sure you set the `JAVA_HOME` environment variable.
 It will also make life easier if you put the `javac` and `jarsigner` binaries on your PATH.

 *   **Apache Ant**.
 Again, after installation, ensure that the `ant` binary is on your PATH.

+*   If you want to distribute apks via an Android app store, you will need your own keystore.
+You can set this up using the Java `keytool` application.
+If you're only debugging your application, you can use the built-in xwalk-android keystore, which crosswalk-apk-generator will use by default.

 # Command-line tools